doctest/doctest/doc/markdown/features.md

 - research bountysource/patreon

 ## FUTURE
+- add support for tags - like Catch
+- even shorter versions of command line options
 - support for predicates (or zip or whatever)
 - make a compact reporter
 - output to file